SSSD/sssd.io/src/contrib/mmap_cache.rst

 Currently there are three different kind of data elements

 passwd
-    For user data defined by ``struct passwd``, see ``man getpwnam`` for details
+    User data defined by ``struct passwd``, see ``man getpwnam`` for details

 group
-    For group data defined by ``struct group``, see ``man getgrnam`` for details
+    Group data defined by ``struct group``, see ``man getgrnam`` for details

 initgroups
-    For the group memberships of user
+    Group memberships of user

 All three types are stored in individual cache files.
-This allows to handle the payload size flexible and avoids hash collisions of different data types accessed with the same name.
+This allows a flexible playload size and avoids hash collisions of different data types accessed with the same name.
 Besides the type specific data all data elements start with a common header.

 The Record Header
 ^^^^^^^^^^^^^^^^^

-Similar the cache header the record header is defined in ``src/util/mmap_cache.h`` as:
+Similar to the cache header, the record header is defined in ``src/util/mmap_cache.h`` as:

 .. code-block:: c